Phoebezuo/Phoebezuo.github.io/about.md

 I'll chase any opportunity to improve collaboration and outreach in the tech. industry.

-My main areas of interest are in softwares, tattoos.
+My main areas of interest are in softwares and games.

 <style>